-Asset forfeiture laws provide an incentive for police to pursue money launderers and other alleged criminals because a large percentage of money earned from the sale of forfeited assets is given back to local police departments.
-This has led to an increase in asset forfeiture in Utah and throughout the United States as more and more police departments rely on it as a way to earn money.
+Asset forfeiture laws provide an incentive for police to pursue money launderers and other alleged criminals because a large percentage of the money earned from the sale of forfeited assets is invested in local police departments.
+This has led to an increase in asset forfeiture cases in Utah and throughout the United States because police departments rely on convictions as a way to earn money.

-There are actually two different types of forfeiture: criminal and civil.
-People who have had assets seized by the government may have experienced either type of asset forfeiture.
-The difference depends on the circumstances of your case.
+There are two different types of forfeiture: Criminal and civil.
+The type you experience depends on the circumstances of your case.